-Learn how to design, engineer, operate, and troubleshoot both broad spectrum and specialised water treatment processes.
+Learn how to design, operate, and troubleshoot both broad spectrum and specialised water treatment and management processes.

 - Part or full-time